GitHubRandom/ohiyo/README.md

 - :zap: Seamless episodes switching
 - :sparkles: Great UI/UX
-- :arrow_right: Skip intro *(on episodes released starting from December 2021)*
+- :arrow_right: Skip intro *(on episodes released starting from December 2020)*

-This is project is a personal training for front-end development and growing my programming skills.
+This project is a personal training for front-end development and growing my programming skills.

 ## Tech used